Ayush-Adk/Recipe-Detail-App/README.md

 npm or yarn
 Git
 Installation
-Clone the Repository
+Clone the Repository:

 bash
-Wrap
-Copy
 git clone https://github.com/Ayush-Adk/Recipe-Detail-App.git
 cd Recipe-Detail-App
+Install Dependencies:

-Install Dependencies Using npm: bash
+bash
-Wrap
-Copy
 npm install
 Or using yarn:

 bash
-Wrap
-Copy
 yarn install
-Run the App
+Run the App:

 bash
-Wrap
-Copy
 npm run dev
 Or with yarn:

 bash
-Wrap
-Copy
 yarn dev
 Open http://localhost:5173 (or the port specified in your setup) in your browser.

 Project Structure
-text
-Wrap
-Copy
+plaintext
 Recipe-Detail-App/
 ├── src/
 │   ├── components/